-- CURVE (A): Maximum load at maximum outreach (1). - CURVE (B): Automatically generated by the software. - CURVE (C): Automatically generated by the software.
+- CURVE A: Maximum load at maximum outreach (1). - CURVE B: Intermediate load between curve A and C. - CURVE C: Maximum momentum curve (2).

 The three coloured curves represent the three different loads.
 These loads are represented by the position of the crane in each sector (degrees) and also by the outreach of the boom extensions (meters or feet and inches).